xiaolaba/HC08_SDCC_VSCODE/README.md

 open vscode,
   ctrl + shift + p,
+  type "git clone", select,
+  input the link of this respository for clone, https://github.com/xiaolaba/SDCC_VSCODE_HC08

-  type git clone, select and input the github respository, accept and open the cloned code
+  select a local folder for the project clone accept and open the cloned code
-  https://github.com/xiaolaba/SDCC_VSCODE_HC08

   open the timer.c, ignore any warning unless SDCC / MinGW is not installd
-  [Terminal] / Run build Task, or press ctrl + shift + b
+  [Terminal] / [Run build Task], or press ctrl + shift + b

   timer.s19 will be build at /firmware/